Support better monitoring

 HELP HOLD LOCAL INDUSTRY ACCOUNTABLE TO CLEAN AIR STANDARDS

-With the cement plant on Dove Lane set to increase emissions, Midlothian Breathe is gearing up to ensure that we have appropriate air quality monitoring.
+With the official TCEQ monitor down, Midlothian Breathe is working to complete our citizens' grid of air quality sensors.
 Current particulate matter (PM) levels are close to exceeding safe air standards, and they already exceed levels recommended by former EPA advisory scientists.

 Why do citizens need to take action?

-Currently, TCEQ — the state regulating agency — uses a single monitor on Old Fort Worth Road to capture particulate matter (PM) data used to determine whether industry in our area is complying with current EPA standards.
-This monitor is upwind of the Holcim plant, which is the worst polluter of the three cement plants in our area and one of the worst in Texas.
+TCEQ — the state regulating agency — employs a single monitor to capture particulate matter (PM) data used to confirm whether industry in our area is complying with current EPA standards.
+But that monitor was taken down in April 2022 and may not be reinstalled until March 2023.
+The former monitor location was upwind of the Holcim plant, which is the worst polluter of the three cement plants in our area and one of the worst in Texas.
+The new monitor location is expected to be further upwind.
 We need a more representative sampling of air — the health of our children, seniors and medically at-risk population is at stake.

-Using PurpleAir monitors, we can create a grid that provides publicly available data in locations that TCEQ does not cover.
+Using PurpleAir sensors, we can create a grid that provides publicly available data in locations that TCEQ does not cover.